 Ken Bendat has maintained a lifelong interest in Asian culture and medicine – stemming from discovering the limitations of modern medicine in treating illnesses in his family and a deep appreciation for the role of the mind and spirit in fully healing chronic illness.

-On returning to the U.S., Ken established his practice in Ashland in 1992 and has been practicing consistantly since.
-Annually chosen “best acupuncturist” by the Ashland Sneak Preview, he carries on the tradition of informal, relaxed style with precise and educated application of theory that he learned from his Chinese teachers.
+On returning to the U.S., Ken established his practice in Ashland in 1992 and has been practicing consistently since.
+Often having been chosen “best acupuncturist” by the Ashland Sneak Preview, he carries on the tradition of informal, relaxed style with precise and educated application of theory that he learned from his Chinese teachers.
+After 39 years of experience since licensing, he prefers an initial consultation to get to know someone on a deeper personal level as well as determining how their perhaps chronic medical condition will respond to acupuncture (and moxa/cupping/gua sha /tuina if needed) and/or herbal therapy.

 In previous historical times, when conditions didn’t respond to treatments, the doctor also knew or recommended a practitioner that worked with ‘ancestral’ causes.
 To this end, Ken has studied and applied astrogeomancy in its relation to healing – apprenticing in both Vedic and Chinese systems in order to understand how to find freedom from conditions that seem to be ‘fated’.
 When appropriate, having an understanding of those deeper cycles can unlock what appears to be a blocked body/energy state and lead to different strategies as well as acceptance (and thus relaxation) of the condition.

 Ken enjoys educating clients who are interested in not only understanding their personal ‘clinical’ Chinese medicine condition from a TCM perspective, but more importantly be able to transfer that diagnosis into the ‘folk’ level of being their own doctor.
-For further and more focused information, classes are available on a seasonal basis.
 Ken teaches about the role of movement (qi gong), eating (the role of seasonal diet and nutrition, herbal supplementation), and sitting (meditation, sleep, letting go) in the development of a personal path towards wholeness, happiness, and longevity.
-By following the ancient principles of eating, moving, and exercising according to the flow of the seasons the student can ‘economize’ – alleviating the need for ‘special’ supplementation therapies.
+By following the ancient principles of eating, moving, and exercising according to the flow of the seasons the student can ‘economize’ – so have less need for elaborate ‘special’ supplementation therapies.

-Ken is licensed by the Oregon Board of Medical Examiners as a Licensed Acupuncturist (L.Ac.) as well as holds a Diplomate by the National Certification Board (NCCAOM).
-His classes in 2009 are planning to be available for CEU credits.
+Ken is licensed by the Oregon Medical Board as a Licensed Acupuncturist (L.Ac.) as well as holds a Diplomate by the National Certification Board (NCBAHM).